 - North of Downtown: Irving Park, Latham Park and Kirkwood form a cluster of classic neighborhoods lying north of Wendover Avenue between Battleground Avenue and Elm Street;

-- East and South of Downtown: The Asheboro Community, Cumberland, Glenwood and Piedmont Heights, among others, were initially built out in the first decades of the 20th century and still contain many older homes;
+- East and South of Downtown: The Asheboro Community, Cumberland, Glenwood and Piedmont Heights, among other neighborhoods, were initially built out in the first decades of the 20th century and still contain many older homes;

 - Sedgefield is a classic golf course community developed in the 1930s, lying at the southwestern edge of the city; and

-- Elsewhere in Greensboro, classic homes are found in neighborhoods scattered all over the city.
-Current listings include homes downtown and in Guilford Hills, McAdoo Heights and other neighborhoods.
+- Elsewhere in Greensboro, classic homes are found in neighborhoods around the city, including the Brice Street, Lamrocton and McAdoo Heights neighborhoods.

-- In Guilford and nearby counties, older homes are scattered throughout the countryside and such small towns as Gibsonville, Mebane, Oak Ridge and Whitsett.
+- In Guilford County, older homes are scattered throughout the countryside and such smaller towns as Gibsonville, Jamestown, Oak Ridge, Pleasant Garden and Whitsett.